 Global Community Charter School (GCCS) serves the Harlem and surrounding community by providing students in grades K through 5 with an education that is rigorous, inquiry-based, and teaches students and families to work together across differences in language, culture, economic background, age, and nationality.
 GCCS prepares students for admission to a challenging secondary education and to exhibit the courage and conviction to make a difference.

-Only schools authorized by the IB Organization can offer any of its three academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), or the Diploma Programme (and in addition the IB Career-related Programme).
+Only schools authorized by the IB Organization can offer any of its three academic programs: the Primary Years Program (PYP), the Middle Years Program (MYP), or the Diploma Program (DP).

 Developing Global Citizenship

 GCCS believes that global citizenship begins with local responsibility.
 We believe that an engaged and imaginative understanding of the world begins at home.
 In partnership with parents, children are encouraged to become passionate learners fully connected to the rapidly changing world in which we live.
 In a neighborhood as diverse and vibrant as Central Harlem, every block provides new opportunities for learning and inspiration!

 Global Community Charter School was founded on the premise that all students are entitled to an exciting and enriching school experience.
 In an attempt to elevate the curriculum and empower students located in Harlem, the founders adopted the most compelling programs available to guide the development of their students.

 In September 2012, the school welcomed its first Kindergarten and First Grade students at their site on West 145th Street.
 The school relocated in February 2015, and is now in its present home on 5th Avenue and 142nd Street in Central Harlem, where it serves students from a wide range of ethnic neighborhoods and home languages.